 Las Vegas police search home in connection to Tupac Shakur murder

-Las Vegas police recently searched a home in connection with the investigation into the murder of superstar rapper Tupac Shakur.
+Las Vegas police on Monday searched a home in connection with the investigation into the murder of superstar rapper Tupac Shakur.

-The Las Vegas Metropolitan Police Department on Monday searched a home in Henderson, less than 20 miles from the Las Vegas strip where Shakur was gunned down in 1996.
+The Las Vegas Metropolitan Police Department on Monday searched a home in Henderson, less than 20 miles from the Las Vegas Strip where Shakur, 25, was killed in a drive-by shooting in 1996.

 "LVMPD can confirm a search warrant was served in Henderson, Nevada on July 17, 2023, as part of the ongoing Tupac Shakur homicide investigation," Las Vegas police said in a statement.
 "We will have no further comment at this time."